vault27/Foundation/bgp.md

 - Routing protocol that is used to exchange network layer reachability information (NLRI) between routing domains
 - NLRI consists of: network prefix, prefix length, path attributes (next hop is a path attribute as well)
 - Path vector routing protocol
+- Does not use hello packets to discover neighbors
+- TCP port 179
+- Neighbors may be several hops away
+- Multi hoop sessions require that the router uses underlying route installeed in the RIB static or from routing protocol
+- BGP routers do not have to be in a data path
+- 2 types of sessions: iBGP and eBGP
 - 2 BGP processes with different AS on one router - ?
 - BGP is not a routing protocol: BGP is an application used to exchange NLRI, IPv4, IPv6, l2vpn, VPnv4...All data in a packet is presented in the form of Path attributes, all these make it very flexible
 - For different addresses different AFI/SAFI numbers are used